logto-io/rfcs/draft/0003-organization-invitation.md

 #### 3.2.3.
 Expired

 When the time expires, it is not required to physically update the status to `Expired` (for example, update the database); but the response to the query invitation API should be `Expired`.
 It is RECOMMENDED to update the status in proper cases (for example, query the database).

+If the invitee accepts another invitation or has been added to the organization in other ways, the invitation SHOULD be updated to `Expired` if the status is `Pending`.

 Once the invitation is expired, the invitation SHOULD NOT be updated to any other status.